Carbowix/rockstar-newswire/README.md

 # newswire
-GTA Online news feed from Rockstar's newswire.
+GTA Online news feed from Rockstar's newswire to your discord server.

-## Tips:
+## Install
+- Install the required Node packages via `npm i` or `yarn install`
-- Replace `webHookURL` with your discord's webhook URL
+- Replace `webHookURL` with your discord's [webhook URL](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
+- run it with `node newswire.js`
 - Feed refreshes every 2 hours to make sure its up-to-date.